MechWarrior 5: Mercenaries: DLC2: Kestrel Lancers and PlayStation release

 While Heroes of the Inner Sphere had been worked on during 2020, Piranha Games had also worked on the second downloadable content for Mechwarrior 5: Mercenaries.
 This was unveiled in September 2021 alongside the announcement that Mechwarrior 5: Mercenaries would arrive on PlayStation 4 and PlayStation 5.
 This marked the first time in over 20 years that a Mechwarrior game had appeared on PlayStation since Mechwarrior 2: Arcade Edition in 1997, since Microsoft has owned the rights to all electronic instantiations of Battletech and Mechwarrior after acquiring FASA Interactive in January 1999.
 The Kestrel Lancers featured a new linear campaign set in the 4th Succession War, urban biomes, new mech variants, and its base game update included melee combat, new HUD, and lancemate switching.
-Its release was acommpanied by a launch trailer depicting the wedding between Hanse-Davion and Melissa Steiner, a famous event in the Battletech fictional universe.
+Its release was accompanied by a launch trailer depicting the wedding between Hanse-Davion and Melissa Steiner, a famous event in the Battletech fictional universe.

+DLC3: Call to Arms

+Released on 8 June 2022, this DLC added the Hatchetman mech and nine new melee weapons, as well as a mission quest line featuring the Independent People of Skye as employer.